fpasquinisantos/fpasquinisantos.github.io/_pages/interests.md

 ## 2. Computational Modeling and Simulation
 - What sense can we make of the world through computational models and simulations?
 - How do data science practices transform reality into data, and what gets lost in this translation?
-- What are the pitfalls of dysfunctional sensemaking in simulations (confirmation bias, underdetermination, Duhem–Quine problem)?
+- What are the pitfalls of dysfunctional sensemaking in models and simulations (confirmation bias, underdetermination, Duhem–Quine problem)?
-- What are

 ## 3. Digital Labor
 - How is digital labor performed and what are its implications for workers and society?